bstachmann/git-workshop/sections/about-git/index.en.md

 >
 > There is no way to do CVS right.

-(Linus Torvalds, Mai 2007)
+(Linus Torvalds, May 2007)

 ---

-### Herausforderungen der Kernel-Community
+### Challenges of the Kernel Community

- * Viele sehr unabhängige Entwickler
+ * Many very independent developers
- * Parallele Entwicklung
+ * Parallel development
- * Kleine Patches und große Features
+ * Small patches and large features
- * Nachweis der Herkunft von Code
+ * Proof of code origin

 ---

-2005 gab es zur Versionsverwaltung
+In 2005, for version control, there were

- * erfolgreiche kommerzielle Produkte
+ * successful commercial products
- * etablierte Open-Source-Lösungen
+ * established open-source solutions

- oft mit tollen UIs und mehr Features.
+ often with great UIs and more features.

-## Also, warum Git?
+## So, why Git?

-Was war das "Killer-Feature"?
+What was the "killer feature"?

 ---

-Der **Pull-Request**
+The **Pull Request**
-erleichtert es, Änderungen dezentral zu erstellen und später anderen zur Integration anzubieten.
+makes it easier to create changes decentrally and later offer them to others for integration.

-*Ironie dabei: Das Killer-Feature von Git ist gar kein Feature von Git:*
+*Irony: The killer feature of Git is not even a feature of Git:*

-Git-Hoster **GitHub* *(und *GitLab*, *BitBucket*, ...) haben dies als Webanwendungen angeboten und populär gemacht.
+Git hosts like **GitHub** (and *GitLab*, *BitBucket*, ...) offered this as web applications and made it popular.

-**Git erleichtert Open-Source-Contributions!**
+**Git facilitates open-source contributions!**

 ---

-  * Robustes und einfaches Branching und Merging
+  * Robust and simple branching and merging
-  * Performant, auch bei sehr vielen Quelltexten
+  * Performs well, even with a lot of source code
-  * Sehr flexibler Workflow
+  * Very flexible workflow
-  * Austausch zwischen Repos (Forking/Dezentralität)
+  * Exchange between repositories (Forking/Decentralization)
-  * Open-Source
+  * Open-source
-  * Quasi-Standard
+  * Quasi-standard
-  * und ...
+  * and more...